 - Open the Window and check for any visible obstacles restricting the movement of the Drive Roller.
-Make sure that the mylar is not damaged.
-If there is a wrinkled mass of media inside - Chapter 1 Troubleshooting the paper path, lift the Pinch wheels (using the Media Load Handles) and clear the obstruction.

-- 2. If this shutdown happens at the end of a Roll of Media, it could be because the media is stuck firmly to the Roll.
-Lift the Pinch wheels (using the Media Load Handles) and pull the media clear. - 3.
-Replace media spindle if broken. - Replace the Media-Axis Motor ⇒ See page 333.
+If there is a wrinkled mass of media inside the paper path, lift the Pinch wheels (using the Media Load Handles) and clear the obstruction. - 2 If this shutdown happens at the end of a Roll of Media, it could be because the media is stuck firmly to the Roll.
+Lift the Pinch wheels (using the Media Load Handles) and pull the media clear. - 3 Replace media spindle if broken. - 4 Replace the Media-Axis Motor ⇒ Page 8-62.

-Printhead path
+Printhead Path